-Most employees in California are considered "at-will," meaning an employer can terminate their employment at any time and for any reason.
-Despite an employee's at-will status, California law allows an employee to bring a wrongful termination claim when the reason for termination violates a public policy.
-A wrongful termination in violation of public policy usually occurs when the reason for termination is a based on an employee's protected characteristic (Discrimination Wrongful Termination Claim) or in retaliation for an employee's activity that is protected under the California Labor Code (Labor Code Wrongful Termination Claim).
+Most employees in California are considered “at-will,” meaning an employer can terminate an employee at any time and for any reason.
+Despite an employee’s at-will status, California law allows an employee to bring a wrongful termination claim when the reason for the employee’s termination violates a California public policy.

 - Religious Creed

 - Gender Identity/Gender Expression